tomzig16/akeno-js/README.md

 ## Other questions and info

 Here are some details which might be interesting.
-Currently bot
 * Bot is currently running on my raspberry pi and it is located in Easter Europe.
 Keep that in mind if you experience any latency.
 * Bot is written in [Discord.js](https://discord.js.org) and uses MySQL database
 * Q: What data is actually stored?</br>